erlan-z/cortex/docs/configuration/config-file-reference.md

   # List of priority definitions.
   [priorities: <list of PriorityDef> | default = []]

+query_rejection:
+  # Enables query rejection for tenant.
+  # CLI flag: -frontend.query-rejection.enabled
+  [enabled: <boolean> | default = false]

+  # List of query attributes that defines which queries should be rejected.
+Query will be rejected if it matches any of the attributes
+  [query_attributes: <list of QueryAttribute> | default = []]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed to Cortex.